xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_LAB_MANUAL.md

 After completing this lab, you will be able to:

-- Create Dal layer.
+- Create DAL layer.
 - Create an entity data model by using Entity Framework Core.
 - Connect to SQL Express database by using Entity Framework Core.
 - Create a client layer in a Console Application.
-- Combine the Dal layer and the client layer in a solution.
+- Combine the DAL layer and the client layer in a solution.
 - Display the data from the database by using LINQ query

 ### Exercise 1: Creating a data model

 #### Scenario

-In this exercise you will create the Dal layer and connect to the database by using Entity Framework Core to run on the SQL Express database.
+In this exercise you will create the DAL layer and connect to the database by using Entity Framework Core to run on the SQL Express database.

 #### Task 1: Create a class library for the data model